basisproject/paper/src/02-regional-socialism-overview.md

 Companies can have profit, and can buy and sell things at will.
 So did we just invent market socialism?

-The answer is no, because a) the means of production are regionally/community-owned and b) the workers are paid based on regionally-decided parameters (the region decides "Teachers get $50/hr, doctors get $40/hr, shopkeepers get $20/hr, etc").
+The answer is no, because a) the means of production are regionally/community-owned and b) the workers are paid based on regionally-decided parameters (the region decides "teachers get $50/hr, doctors get $40/hr, shopkeepers get $20/hr, etc").
 The only motives for a company's profit are to a) grow the company and hire more workers and b) invest in making the company more efficient.

 Capitalists often crow about how private property and the free exchange of capital allows reinvestment into enterprise (although they will defend a company laying off workers and buying back their own shares after receiving an enormous tax break).
 Well here, we make this function explicit and define profit as only useful to a business for paying the workforce and reinvesting into the business.